Embarcadero/DelphiFMX4Python/README.md

 FireMonkey is a GUI framework originally from [Embarcadero Delphi](https://www.embarcadero.com/products/delphi) for native cross-platform application development.
 It uses the GPU via DirectX or OpenGL for hardware accelerated rendering.
 It includes a rich styling system and is user extensible.

-Be sure to check out the PythonFMXBuilder for deploying your [Python scripts on Android](https://github.com/Embarcadero/PythonFMXBuilder).
+Be sure to check out the PythonFMXBuilder for deploying your [Python scripts on Android](https://github.com/Embarcadero/PythonFMXBuilder) and the [Delphi for Python Exporter](https://github.com/Embarcadero/Delphi4PythonExporter) to simplify your UI design.

 ## eBook, Webinar, and Styles Bundle